Smoking on Your Gas Grill

 Smoking meats and vegetables is a great way to add new flavors to old favorites.
-Even if you own a gas grill, you can still smoke like a pitmaster.
-And it’s not as time-consuming as you’d think.
+And you can do it right on your gas grill.

 Pick Your Meat